matter-labs/zksync-era/core/node/base_token_adjuster/README.md

 ### The Base Token Ratio Provider

-Contains the building block for the `BaseTokenRatioProviderLayer`.
+Contains the building blocks for the `BaseTokenRatioProviderLayer`.

 - Periodically fetches from the DB and caches the latest ETH<->BaseToken conversion ratio.
 - Exposes this ratio upon request.